Squagward/slate-1/source/includes/_rendering.md

 ### Rendering minecraft images

-The last thing we do in the render function is call `RenderLib.drawItemIcon(screenX, screenY, itemName)`.
+The last thing we do in the render function is call `Renderer.drawItemIcon(screenX, screenY, itemName)`.
 Here we pass the x and y of where on the screen we want the item image to be rendered, and the name of the item, such as `minecraft:apple`.

 ## Advanced rendering